kayvane1/kayvane1/README.md

 I'll usually adapt to the technologies my clients have on-premise and combining them to solve the client problem.
 Below are some of my favorite technologies and frameworks.

 ### 🤖 Machine Learning.
-Huggingface Transformers, SpaCy, XGBoost, Pytorch, OpenCV
+OpenAI, PyTorch, PyTorch Lightning, Transformers, SpaCy, Weights & Biases

-### ☁️ Cloud.
+### ☁️ Stack Experience
-Docker, Terraform, Serverless Framework
+AWS, Docker, Terraform, DBT, Airflow, CDK, Databricks